amplify-edge/cdc-spec/README.md

 ![alt text](https://github.com/amplify-edge/cdc-spec/blob/master/chat_erd.png?raw=true)

-## 3 Read Only Materialised Views
+## 3 Materialised Views (read only)

-This system listens to subsystem's data change feed and updates its Materialised Views.
+This system listens to the subsystem's data change feed and updates its Materialised Views.

+Example Materialised View is:

 ```sql
 SELECT * from chat where chat_topic=<some uuid>
 ```

-# Examples and take aways
+For images and video the same CDC concepts apply, in that the Materialised Views hold the transcoded images and videos, and you can use SQL to query for them.

+## 4 Materialsied Views Change Feed

+When ever a Materialsied View changes, the subsystem sends that change to the users Module, so that they can react.

+## Usage Patterns

+But when you have a CDC subsystem like described above you dont really need GraphQL.
+Instead you can model every Screen and Widget of your flutter app in the CDC system itself.

+At the Flutter level you new up a Page and the Widgets and give each the Protobuf endpoint for Mutations and Queries and Subscriptions.
+Security is already modelled in the Genji DB, so you can also check if they are allowed to see data that the Protobuf represeents.

+## Data Migrations

+By storing all Write, Read and Change data in the Subsystem which itself is a DB that can be used via standard database SQL, you can write standard data migrations, and so ease the burden of keeping it all up to date.
+Your removing code in your middle tier that you have to maintain to be correct for the DB Schema.

+## Reference systems

-Materialized is a good example of the required sub system.
+Materialized is a very good example of the required sub system.

 https://materialize.com/docs/overview/api-components/#sinks